Tutte Polynomials for Directed Graphs: The -polynomial and its relation to the Potts and Tutte polynomials

 It is clear from the definition that the invariants $T_D^{(1)}$ and $T_D^{(2)}$ are rational functions, and we will prove later that they are actually \emph{polynomials} in $x$ and $y$ (see Proposition~\ref{prop:polynomiality}).
-We now show that these polynomials coincide for $y=0$ and count \emph{strictly-compatible colorings}.
-Given a mixed graph $D=(V,A)$, we call a $q$-coloring $f$ of $D$ \emph{strictly-compatible} if for every unoriented edge the endpoints have different colors, and for every oriented edge the color of the origin is less than the color of the target.
-We denote $\partialchrom_D(q)$ the number of strictly-compatible $q$-colorings of the mixed graph $D$.
-This invariant was already studied in \cite{Sotskov:ChromaticMixedGraphs,Sotskov:ChromaticMixedGraphsrecent,Beck:strict-chromatic-poly-digraph}.
-Note that for an unoriented graph $G$, the strictly-compatible $q$-colorings are the \emph{proper} $q$-colorings, so that $\partialchrom_G(q)$ is the chromatic polynomial, which is known to be related to the Tutte polynomial by $\ds \partialchrom_G(q)=(-1)^{|V|-\comp(D)}q^{\comp(D)}T_G(1-q,0)$. \begin{prop} Let $D$ be a mixed graph and let $q$ be a positive integer.
-Then
+We now show that these polynomials coincide for $y=0$ and count \emph{strictly compatible colorings}.
+Given a mixed graph $D=(V,A)$, we call a $q$-coloring $f$ of $D$ \emph{strictly compatible} if for every unoriented edge the endpoints have different colors, and for every oriented edge the color of the initial vertex is less than the color of the terminal vertex.
+We denote by $\partialchrom_D(q)$ the number of strictly compatible $q$-colorings of the mixed graph $D$.
+This invariant was already studied in~\cite{Sotskov:ChromaticMixedGraphs,Sotskov:ChromaticMixedGraphsrecent,Beck:strict-chromatic-poly-digraph}.
+Note that for an unoriented graph $G$, the strictly compatible $q$-colorings are the \emph{proper} $q$-colorings, so that $\partialchrom_G(q)$ is the chromatic polynomial, which is known to be related to the Tutte polynomial by The following is a generalization of this identity to mixed graphs. \begin{prop} For any mixed graph $D$,

 In particular, the polynomials $T_D^{(1)}(x,0)$ and $T_D^{(2)}(x,0)$ are equal, and $\partialchrom_D(q)$ is a polynomial. \end{prop}